jk-kashe/gcp-database-demos/alloydb/README.md

 ### cymbal-air

-This demo builds upon `alloydb-base` and deploys the demo from  [this repository](https://github.com/GoogleCloudPlatform/genai-databases-retrieval-app) .
+This demo builds upon `alloydb-ai-free-trial` and deploys the demo from  [this repository](https://github.com/GoogleCloudPlatform/genai-databases-retrieval-app) .
 It will:

 * Deploy the database schema
 * Configure, build, and deploy the middleware in Cloud Run